Who is Big Birtha?

 As a first time mum you’re in at the deep end.
-We have a tendency to do as we’re told because, honestly, we’re scared and have no faith in our bodies.
+We have a tendency to do as we’re told because, honestly, we’re scared, have no idea what to expect, and no faith in our bodies.
 This is true for most of us, whatever our size.
-But if we’re repeatedly told we’re probably too fat for everything to go right (as is often implied, and sometimes even stated!) then when it does go well, and then you later find out to your surprise that statistically that was always most likely to be the case, you decide to remove yourself a little more from those negative influences, if you can.
+But if we’re repeatedly told we’re probably too fat for everything to go right (as is often implied, and sometimes even stated!) then when it does go well, and then you later find out to your surprise that statistically there was always a pretty good chance this was going to be the case, you decide to remove yourself a little more from those negative influences, if you can.
 Turns out this is not unusual!
 Check out our Parenting Science Gang research results!

 Baby Number 2 – Home Birth Time!

-My second high BMI pregnancy on booking was recorded as 44.
-I ditched the midwife at my local GP and sought out a more supportive one at a nearby health centre instead, changed hospital teams when I heard on the grapevine that a different hospital to the one I previously birthed at had a good reputation for supporting bigger women to have home births.
+My second pregnancy saw a BMI of 44 recorded at booking.
+I ditched the midwife at my local GP and sought out a more supportive one at a nearby SureStart centre I’d met postnatally with my first.
+I changed hospital teams when I heard on the grapevine that a different hospital to the one I previously birthed at had a good reputation for supporting bigger women to have home births.

 After doing my research, I planned, I argued with anyone who didn’t respect my autonomy, I stood my ground.
 I met with the local Supervisor of Midwifery (SoM), who was very lovely, totally respected my decision, told me she believed in me, and that she had no reason to suspect that everything wouldn’t go just fine, and signed off my home birth plan.
-I had to sign a disclaimer saying that I understood a home birth was against medical advice, but her hands were tied, hospital policy.
+I signed the disclaimer saying that I understood a home birth was against medical advice.
+This wasn’t at the SoM’s insistence – her hands were tied; hospital policy.

 Why Big Birthas?

-Big Bertha was a name given to a massive cannon in WWI.
+Big Bertha was the nickname of a massive cannon in WWI.
 It soon became synonymous with anything unusually large.
 It resonated with me, and could be adapted to fit with the ‘birthing’ theme, and the domain was available!
 I know not everyone likes it as a name, but you can’t please all the people all the time!
-A
+At least it’s memorable!

-Being bigger when getting pregnant is associated with greater risks, it’s true.
-It would be naive to ignore those risks.
-And when those risks do arise, extra care is needed, as with anyone experiencing problems.
+Being bigger when pregnant is associated with greater risks, it’s true.
+It would be naïve to ignore those risks.
+And when those risks do come to pass, extra care is needed, as with anyone.
 But my perspective is that those risks are becoming all consuming.
 They’re overexaggerated, and misrepresented, and our treatment is becoming overmedicalised as a result.

-Most overweight pregnant women go on to have normal pregnancies, with no complications.
-Yet they are not treated accordingly; as any other normal pregnant woman.
+Many overweight pregnant women go on to have prefectly normal pregnancies, with no complications.
+Yet we’re not treated accordingly; as any other normal pregnant woman.
 Aside from my personal feelings about this, it is a shame as doing so could save the NHS a fortune!